alexMcosta/Aembassador/planning/MVP.md

 6. User voted combos.
 7. User rated Combos.
 8. User card rating.
-9. Comments for decks and cards
+9. Comments for decks, cards, and combos.

 The decks will get a score based on how good the cards are and how good the combos are and best part it is community ran and voted.